rx/rx.github.io/_posts/2018-01-01-how-entertainment-could-save-the-world.md

 draft: true
 image: making-world-a-better-place.jpg
 ---
-As the CTO of [Getotix](http://geotix.com), I've been building a world-class event ticketing system.
+As the CTO of [Getotix](http://geotix.com), I've been building a world-class event ticketing system with an awesome team.
 I wanted to reflect on the importance of entertainment and specifically local events.

 I know it sounds cliché, another software company trying to do something important that 'changes the world'.